ajhenley/gitbook/modularization.md

 ###What is the interface of a module?
 Inputs, outputs and processing steps

+Modular programming refers to the task of decomposing your algorithm into independent units (modules).
+Each module can potentially be reused within the current program or perhaps in other programs.
+Each method of each module can also be independently tested in unit tests.

 <p>Modularization is the process of dividing a problem into separate tasks, each with a single purpose.&nbsp;</p>
 <p>Top-down design methodology allows the programmer to concentrate on the overall design of the algorithm without getting too involved with the details of the lower-level modules.&nbsp;&nbsp;&nbsp;</p>